tinyplex/tinybase/site/guides/04_metrics_and_indexes/5_building_a_ui_with_indexes.md

 // -> '<span>["dog","cat","worm"]</span>'
 ```

-The useCreateIndexes hook is used to create a Indexes object within a React
+The useCreateIndexes hook is used to create an Indexes object within a React
 application with convenient memoization:

 ```jsx